skynet-guide/docs/docs/sia/introduction.en.md

 With Sia this won’t happen and if 3x redundancy is not letting you sleep at night because of your super important data, set it higher and even whitelist specific hosts in specific regions *(so you can always access your data even if entire countries turn dark)*.
 Even then it’s **way cheaper than traditional solutions**, but more secure than any and all of them.

 >**Important**: There is issue with backup snapshots in version 1.5.3.
 It is planned to be fixed in 1.5.4.
-If you are not sure, feel free to ask on [Sia Discord](https://discord.gg/invite/sia) server.
+If you are not sure, feel free to ask on <a href="https://discord.gg/invite/sia" target="_blank" rel="noopener noreferrer">Sia Discord</a> server.

 **You might also have unused space** on your home server running nonstop.
 Now you can start hosting and reduce your running costs or even profit from it.
 If it sounds interesting for you, we recommend to start small and get familiar with it.
 You can always plug in additional storage capacity when you’re getting near your limit.
 Check out our [Hosting Guide](/hosting/index.html) to learn more.